zane33/StepDaddyLiveHD/README.md

 ## 📦 Dependencies

-StepDaddyLiveHD relies on several key Python packages, each serving a specific purpose in the application:
+freesky relies on several key Python packages, each serving a specific purpose in the application:

 ### Core Dependencies